dmitrygerasimuk/plainGlitch/README.md

-# proxygen for mac, 0.1
+# plainglitch, 0.1

-simple gui wrapper for ffmpeg for making proxies sith watermarks
+simple gui wrapper for ffmpeg for making glitch cuts and stuff like that